babarrett/g80-9009/breakoutbox-decoded.md

     could operate separate Workstation/Desk-PC at the same time without conclict.
     * TODO: The purpose and use of pin 1 is unknown, but it goes to (or comes from) pin 8 of Workstation-PC-Mouse.

 3. Mouse
-    * Receives Mouse (PS/2) data in from the AK125-Mouse.
+    * Receives Mouse (PS/2) data in from the breakout box, AK125-Mouse.
     * Passes the data back to the appropriate Desk PC or Workstation-Generic via this connector or uses the AK125-Desk-PC-Workstation connector for serial workstation protocol.

 ### Breakout Box Overview
+The AK125 Breakout Box, in conjunction with the keyboard logic is capable of being a two-port KVM.
+The ports are labeled "Desk PC" and "Wkst."
+Furthermore, there are three posible "Workstation" ports available on the breakout box: TODO:  confirm this
+    1. Workstation-Generic, kbd and mouse
+    2. Workstation-PC-KBD & Workstation-PC-Mouse, together (RS232 communication)
+    3. Workstation-SUN, kbd and mouse (Sun Serial communication) The configuration / choice of which of these to select/use is done with the keyboad setup screens.

 The AK125 Breakout Box is fairly simple, mostly just tying different pins on different connectors together.
-The AK124 keyboards and I presume Breakout Boxes seem to be much more common.
+The AK124 keyboards, and I presume Breakout Boxes seem to be much more common.
 I have not confirmed that the functionality and design match, though the connectors are all labeled the same.

 The complexity in the system is all handled within the keyboard.
+There are no "decision-making" circuits or controls in the breakout box.

 The kmd-3 "breakout box" is a different system, with different connectors, contains many active components, and was created by a different company.
 It is unlikely that this document will be of much help there.

 The basic AK125 Breakout Box functionality is as follows:
-* Keyboard input comes from the keyboard "Desk PC/Workstation" connector.
-It uses 3 sets of lines to talk to the different computers available:
+* Keyboard input comes from the keyboard's "Desk PC/Workstation" connector.
+It uses 3 sets of lines to talk to the four possible computer configurations available:
-    1. Desk-PC-KBD (PS/2)
+    1. Desk-PC-KBD, pins 8 & 9 (PS/2)
-    2. Workstation-Generic (PS/2)
-    3. Workstation-PC-KBD (RS22 Serial communication), and Workstation-SUN (Sun Serial communication).
+    2. Workstation-Generic, pins 4 & 5 (PS/2?+ or RS232?- TBD)
+    3. Workstation-PC-KBD, pins 2 & 3 (RS232 Serial communication)
+    4. Workstation-SUN, pins 2 & 3 (Sun Serial communication)
 * Mouse input comes in the Mouse IN (PS/2) connector and is sent, unchanged, to the AK-125 Mouse connector.
 That connector is connected to the Mouse connector on the keybord.
 From there the mouse signals use 3 sets of